THE STORY OF WRAM

 One of WRAM’s early members, Nat Weinberg, who became inactive when the Club moved its field to Patterson, N.Y. in 1978, is a former B-17 bomber pilot.
 Nat says he got his private pilot license in Pawling in 1942 flying Piper J2 and J3 Cubs.
 Then he went into the Army Air Corps.
 “I went to San Antonio to get assigned to primary but the guy says you’ve got about 55 or 60 hours.
 That’s what they have in basic, so I was sent to be a bomber pilot.
 There were no options because they needed bomber pilots with the 8th Air Force getting shot all to pieces.

 “I went into training on Bamboo bombers.
-I got a couple hours on them and the instructor said: ‘Hey, you’re okay with this, so we’ll send you over.’
-So at the end of ’43 I went over to England as a B-17 pilot with the 8th Air Force 332nd Bomb Group.
+I got a couple of hours on them and the instructor said: ‘Hey, you’re okay with this, so we’ll send you over.’
+So at the end of ’43, I went over to England as a B-17 pilot with the 8th Air Force 332nd Bomb Group.
 I flew 31 missions.
 I flew my required 25 missions but D-Day was coming up and they said they couldn’t let us go yet because we need you.
-We flew 3 missions D-Day, then right after that 3 more.
+We flew 3 missions on D-Day, then right after that 3 more."

 “You asked me about the hairiest mission we flew.
 I would have to say all of them.”

 Another pioneer, Jim Mahon, who since died, was a glider pilot during WWII and trained other pilots for the invasion of Normandy.
 “We were in canvas flying coffins,” Jim said.
 “I would be lying if I told you we weren’t scared.”

 In the first decades of R/C flying, there were no ready-to-fly or almost-ready-to-fly kits.
 You either bought a kit that required 100 percent assembly or you got hold of plans and built from scratch.
 Even radios were built from scratch.